pozitronik/sinner/README.md

                         number of execution threads --extract-frames      extract video frames before processing --temp-dir TEMP_DIR   temp directory
+  --benchmark           run a benchmark on a selected frame processor
 ```
 * `--source`: the image file containing a face, which will be used for deepfake magic.
 * `--target`: an image, a video file, or a directory with PNG images for processing.